 To test this, we recruited participants (N = 63) to learn a novel category label for each of the 4 categories of environmental sounds used in the transmission chain experiment.
-When participants had to generalize the meaning of the novel label to new category members (new sounds), they were faster when the label came from later generations than when the words were transcribed from first generation imitations, b = -114.13 (52.06), t = -2.19.
-This suggests that in addition to becoming more stable both in terms of acoustic and orthographic properties, imitations that have been more repeated are also easier to learn as category labels, completing the transition from nonverbal imitation to a fully lexicalized word form and demonstrating the impact of this transition on communication.
+When participants had to generalize the meaning of the novel label to new category members (new sounds), they were faster when the label came from transcriptions of later generation imitations than from transcriptions of first generation imitations, b = -114.13 (52.06), t = -2.19.
+This suggests that in addition to becoming more stable both in terms of acoustic and orthographic properties, imitations that have been more repeated are also easier to learn as category labels.

 Response times across blocks in the category learning experiment.
 Each new block introduced four new sounds into the categories participants were learning the names of.
-Participants who learned names that were actually transcriptions from the end of the transmission chain branches were faster to generalize these labels to new category members than participants who learned names transcribed directly from imitations of the source sounds.
+Participants who learned labels that were actually transcriptions from the end of the transmission chain branches were faster to generalize these to new category members than participants who learned labels transcribed directly from imitations of the source sounds.

 Discussion

 We show that repeated imitation of an originally imitative vocalization works to integrate it into the ambient language.
 Consequently, it becomes more abstract in its resemblance to its initial source sound, but maintains some resemblance to the more abstract category of sounds.
 The vocalizations become more learnable as linguistic labels for categories.

+completing the transition from nonverbal imitation to a fully lexicalized word form and demonstrating the impact of this transition on communication.

 Repeated drawings from memory (without delay) result in drawings that become more conventional, moving towards cultural attractors such as letters (Tamariz and Kirby 2014).
 Also Bartlett.